assankum/alx-low_level_programming/README.md

+# C- programming

-This repo would be used to write scripts on the C programming lanaguage.
+This repo would be used to write scripts and .c files on the C programming lanaguage.